explainers-by-googlers/cross-origin-storage/README.md

 ### File Storage Process

 The **COS** API will be available through `navigator.crossOriginStorage`.
 Files will be stored and retrieved using their hashes, ensuring that each file is uniquely identified.
-A human-readable name can be provided for easier management of files.
+A human-readable needs to be provided for permission management of files.

 #### Storing a file

 1. The contents of the file will be hashed using SHA-256 (or an equivalent secure algorithm, see [Appendix B](#appendix-b-blob-hash-with-the-web-crypto-api)).
 The used algorithm will be communicated in the hash as a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), separated by a colon and the actual hash.
 2. A handle for the file will be requested, specifying the file's hash and a human-readable name.
 3. A permission prompt will be displayed to the user, asking if it's okay to store the file with the provided human-readable name.
-4. If a file with the hash already exists, only the human-readable name will be stored by the browser and associated with the current origin.
+4. If a file with the hash already exists, return.
-5. Else, upon user consent, the file and the human-readable name will be stored by the browser and the human-readable name be associated with the current origin.
+5. Else, upon user consent, the file will be stored by the browser.

 ```js
 // Example usage to store a file